benwilcock/systems-techdocs/tanzu-application-platform-system/docs/developer-apis.md

-# Developer API's

-Here are some of the application programming interfaces that are available to developers moving workloads onto Tanzu Application Platform.
+Here are some of the application programming interfaces that are available to developers creating or moving workloads onto Tanzu Application Platform.

 * Application Single Sign On (AppSSO)
 * Spring Cloud API Gateway (optional)